Antioxidants

 What is Tocopherol (Vitamin E)?

 Tocopherol is the chemical name for vitamin E — a fat-soluble antioxidant that exists in eight natural forms (alpha, beta, gamma and delta tocopherols and tocotrienols).
 Alpha-tocopherol is the most biologically active and the form most commonly used in skincare.
 Vitamin E protects the skin's lipid layer from oxidative damage by neutralising free radicals generated by UV light, pollution and metabolic stress.
-It works synergistically with vitamin C — together they regenerate each other in the skin and amplify antioxidant protection by up to four times.
+It works synergistically with vitamin C — together they regenerate each other in the skin and amplify antioxidant protection.

 Comedogenic Rating: What 2/5 Means for Your Skin